calvindotsg/portfolio-v2/README.md

 ## Sharing 💗

-Project is open source.
-Feel free to make your own version.
-All you need to do is to fork this repository, edit [/src/editable-stuff/config.js](./src/editable-stuff/config.js) and add resume.
-Mark star ⭐ if you like the project.
+- Project is open source.
+- Feel free to make your own version, by adding your own personal details described in `# Configuration`.
+- Mark star ⭐ if you like the project.

 ## Acknowledgement ❤️

-This portfolio webapp [calvin.sg](https://calvin.sg) is a fork of the works of [Gianmarco](https://github.com/Ladvace)
+This portfolio web app [calvin.sg](https://calvin.sg) is a fork of the works of [Gianmarco](https://github.com/Ladvace)